sthagen/laskea/docs/usage.md

   Write a report of the environment for bug reports to standard out and exit

 Options:
-  -h, --help  Show this message and exit.
+  -s, --shallow  Shallow reporting - no setuptools required (default is False) -h, --help     Show this message and exit.
 ```

 ## Template